PiotrMackowski/PiotrMackowski.github.io/_posts/2024-10-30-How to 10x you Secure Score.md

 *Your secure score is 52%, whereas organizations like yours score just 45%.*

 Whether it's your job to set goals or to achieve them, the recommendations offer out of the box specific, measurable and relevant objectives.
-Upon closing them it's a piece of cake to communicate the value and the impact you have had on the security of your tenant.
+Upon closing them it's straightforward to communicate the value and the impact you have had on the security of your tenant.

 The exact set of recommendations depends on your tenant, i.e. what products you have licensed.
 A full-blown Enterprise Mobility + Security E3/E5 setup should result in a somewhat similar distribution of recommendations across Microsoft's products like below.